-a.
-Review the Corporation's capital structure, financial arrangements, capital spending and acquisition and disposition plans.

-- b.
-Review the current and anticipated financial requirements related to the Corporation's annual and long-range plans. - c.
-Consider, and make recommendations to the Board with respect to, the dividend policy of the Corporation. - d.
-Review the annual budget for corporate charitable contributions if the amount of contributions for such year is expected to exceed \$1,000,000 in the aggregate. - e.
+- a.
+Review the Corporation's capital structure, financial arrangements, capital spending and acquisition and disposition plans. - b.
+Review and recommend to the Board the Corporation's annual budget and operating plan. - c.
+Review the current and anticipated financial requirements related to the Corporation's annual and long-range plans. - d.
+Consider, and make recommendations to the Board with respect to, the dividend policy of the Corporation. - e.
+Review the annual budget for corporate charitable contributions if the amount of contributions for such year is expected to exceed \$1,000,000 in the aggregate. - f.
 Exercise all of the powers and responsibilities of the Board with respect to the prudent oversight of the named plan fiduciaries responsible for the administration and the management and investment of plan assets of all of the pension, savings and welfare plans sponsored by the Corporation or any of its subsidiaries.